binarykitchen/videomail-client/README.md

 },
 ```

-When these are null (defaults), the Vidoemail-Client tries to detect these automatically.
+When these are null (defaults), the vidoemail-client tries to detect these automatically.
 But it can happen that detection fails because the form is somewhere else under the DOM or the submit button does not have the `type=submit` etc.

 Here is a [working example](https://github.com/binarykitchen/videomail-client/blob/develop/examples/contact_form.html#L55).